kontent-ai/smart-link/README.md

 ### SDK Initialization

-After all data attributes have been set, you can initialize Kontent Smart Link SDK on your website.
+After all data attributes have been set, you can initialize Kontent.ai Smart Link SDK on your website.
 You can use `initialize` or `initializeOnLoad` method in order to do it.
 Both of the previously mentioned methods return an instance of initialized SDK (`initializeOnLoad` returns a Promise resolving to an instance).
 The main difference between the two methods is that the `initializedOnLoad` method will wait for the page to load before initializing the SDK.
 This can be useful when you want to initialize the SDK in the `head` section of your webpage when the page has not been fully loaded yet.

-Kontent Smart Link SDK uses multiple event listeners, timeouts, observers to track the position of the relevant elements, so please always call `.destroy()` method to dispose all of those side effects before trying to initialize the SDK again (e.g. inside `useEffect` cleanup function) to avoid memory leaks.
+Kontent.ai Smart Link SDK uses multiple event listeners, timeouts, observers to track the position of the relevant elements, so please always call `.destroy()` method to dispose all of those side effects before trying to initialize the SDK again (e.g. inside `useEffect` cleanup function) to avoid memory leaks.